 - Consider more project-based learning– Have students cover the same content as their peers, but give them a challenge to dive deeper into the material and come up with a solution to the problem, another way of writing the ending of the story from ______’s point of view, etc.

 - Seek support– Ask your administration for support on how to help your GT students.
 Contact a GT specialist in your district or region to help you develop a plan that is manageable for you and challenges the student.
 Check out this blog post from the National Association for Gifted Children on some Do’s and Don’ts for GT students.

 We all know that new teachers have an insane amount to prepare before the school year begins.
 These records reviews and conversations can help set you up for success with knowledge and accommodations in place to help all of your learners start on the same playing field and reach their full potential.
 If you are looking for a book with a ton of great resources for teaching students with special needs, check out Special Needs In The General Classroom, 500+ Strategies for Differentiating Instruction by Susan Fitzell.

-Next week, we will look at ways in which we can enrich and re-mediate students with special needs in our classrooms.
-Have a great week!
+Always be on the lookout for ways in which you can enrich and re-mediate students with special needs in our classrooms.